stuart-lane/Chapter1/README.md

 # Chapter 1
-Code for Chapter 1 of "Estimation and Inference with Weak Instruments".
+This repository contains MATLAB and Python code for replicating Chapter 1 "Overidentification testing with weak instruments" of the Thesis "Estimation and Inference with Weak Instruments".